-We have incurred losses since our inception and, as of March 31, 2016, had an accumulated deficit of \$62,388.
+We have incurred losses since our inception and, as of March 31, 2017, had an accumulated deficit of \$136.6 million.
 We anticipate that we will continue to incur losses for at least the next several years.
 We expect that our research and development and general and administrative expenses will continue to increase for the foreseeable future.
-As a result, we may need additional capital to fund our operations, which we may obtain through one or more equity offerings, debt financings or other third-party funding, including potential strategic alliances and licensing or collaboration arrangements.
+As a result, we will need additional capital to fund our operations, which we may obtain through one or more equity offerings, debt financings or other third-party funding, including potential strategic alliances and licensing or collaboration arrangements.